ara3d/connect/README.md

 Speckle _converts_ design data into an object-representation that it stores in a server.
 Only data on the server is versioned.
 Ara 3D on the other hand creates a reference to the design document data.

 Speckle and Ara 3D Connect can both co-exist and provide value together.

+## Acknowledgements

+We wish to acknowledge the contributions of the following people and organizations:

+* [Members of team "Identity"](https://github.com/ara3d/aec-hackathon-identity) who won **Best Overall Project** at the Zurich AEC Hackathon in February 2024.
+* Greg Schleusner whose work on [Strange Matter](https://github.com/gschleusner1972/strange_matter) was very influential
+* [Maximilian Vomhof](https://www.linkedin.com/in/maximilian-vomhof-ba186a60/), [Opensource Construction](https://www.opensource.construction/en), and [Zhaw University](https://www.zhaw.ch/en/university/) who hosted and organized the AEC Hackathon in Zurich 2024.
+* [Damon Hernandez](https://www.linkedin.com/in/damonhernandez/) and the other creators and organizers of the [AEC Hackathon organization](https://hackaec.com/).